iheanyi/iheanyi.github.io/source/projects/facebook-page-unliker.html.markdown

 ##### Description
 If you are anything like the high school version of me, you probably *became a fan* of hundreds of embarrassing pages on Facebook.
 While searching online for a solution, I couldn't really find one that allowed me to preserve certain Facebook Pages, such as musicians and artists.
 Thus, I set out to make my third EmberJS application, although it did not require a back-end.
 Using [Ember Simple Auth](https://github.com/simplabs/ember-simple-auth) in combination with [Ember Simple Auth Torii](https://github.com/simplabs/ember-simple-auth/tree/master/packages/ember-simple-auth-torii).

-This application was quite successful, reaching the frontpage of HackerNews in addiiton to being #1 on [ProductHunt](http://www.producthunt.com/posts/facebook-page-unliker) for January 10th.
+This application was quite successful, reaching the frontpage of HackerNews in addition to being #1 on [ProductHunt](http://www.producthunt.com/posts/facebook-page-unliker) for January 10th.
+At the time of writing, Page Unliker has 28, 357 sessions, with 25,506 users, and 110,335 users.
 Not too shabby!

 ##### Press
 * [Tech CheatSheet](http://wallstcheatsheet.com/technology/15-useful-tech-products-you-missed-last-week.html/?a=viewall)